 Andrew: I’ve been watching two properties of late.
 Both have to do with becoming a person, taking responsibility, and developing as a moral individual.
 Those two properties are Doctor Strange and Dollhouse.

-Doctor Strange of course is how a self-absorbed, arrogant, pig-headed brilliant surgeon, learns the limitations of his own knowledge, his own body, and his own mind.
+Doctor Strange of course is about how a self-absorbed, arrogant, pig-headed brilliant surgeon, learns the limitations of his own knowledge, his own body, and his own mind.
 When we meet him, Steven Strange is an asshole.
 It’s how he goes from the top of his game to the bottom of the barrel and learns that there’s a different kind knowledge.
 There’s not just medical knowledge or scientific knowledge, but there is the entire body of mystical knowledge.

 Along the way, Strange learns that there are different kinds of strength, and that there are different types of thinking about morality.
 As the Ancient One told him “It’s not about you.”
 It takes a while, but Strange, is slowly learning to become a morally responsible superhero.
 That of course is a theme throughout the Marvel Universe: “with great power comes great responsibility.”